NJ man loses $80K in life savings after routine bank transfer

-A 24-year-old faced with this nightmare scenario reached out to WABC-TV, our sister station in New York, who got to the bottom of this mystery.
+A 24-year-old man from Morristown, New Jersey faced with this nightmare scenario reached out to WABC-TV, our sister station in New York, who got to the bottom of this mystery.

 "I felt like I lost my life savings and it was very frustrating," Andrew Alexander said.

-The money was set aside for his education and got frozen during what Alexander believed was a routine bank transfer.
+The money, set aside for his future and education, became frozen during what Alexander believed was a routine bank transfer.

 SEE ALSO: Man who can't remember Bitcoin password says he's 'made peace' with $220M loss